Improve your skills. Improve the care of seniors.

 Continuing Education Credits

-This program has been approved for 15 On-Demand CLE credits (including 1 credit for Ethics) from the Minnesota Board of Continuing Legal Education.
+This program is approved for 15 On-Demand CLE credits (including 1 credit for Ethics) from the Minnesota Board of Continuing Legal Education.

 Mitchell Hamline School of Law is listed as a Continuing Education Resource by the Minnesota Board of Nursing.